konstantinbelousovEC/qt-painter/doc/en/README-ENG.md

 - Add a brush drawing mode ✅
 - Add a polygon drawing mode
-- Add a line drawing mode
+- Add a line drawing mode ✅
-- Add a text drawing mode
+- Add a text writing mode
 - Add the ability to select colors for the created shapes
 - Add the ability to change colors for created shapes
 - Add a serialization/deserialization of a graphic scene using Google Protocol Buffers